Linuxinet/dorksploit/README.md

 ![Screenshot](Img/IMG_20201031_150521.jpg)
 ****

-## Install Dorks Eye
+## Install Dorksploit
 A prerequisite for a script that I make must be that it is simple and easy to use and understand for everyone.

-Dorks Eye has tested it so far on:
+Dorksploit has tested it so far on:
 * Kali Linux
 * Ubuntu
 * Parrot Security